Cognitive skill: Cognitive functioning

 Cognitive functioning refers to a person's ability to process thoughts.
 It is defined as "the ability of an individual to perform the various mental activities most closely associated with learning and problem-solving.
 Examples include the verbal, spatial, psychomotor, and processing-speed ability."
 Cognition mainly refers to things like memory, speech, and the ability to learn new information.
 The brain is usually capable of learning new skills in the aforementioned areas, typically in early childhood, and of developing personal thoughts and beliefs about the world.
 Old age and disease may affect cognitive functioning, causing memory loss and trouble thinking of the right words while speaking or writing ("drawing a blank").
 Multiple sclerosis (MS), for example, can eventually cause memory loss, an inability to grasp new concepts or information, and depleted verbal fluency.

 Humans generally have a high capacity for cognitive functioning once born, so almost every person is capable of learning or remembering.
 Intelligence is tested with IQ tests and others, although these have issues with accuracy and completeness.
 In such tests, patients may be asked a series of questions, or to perform tasks, with each measuring a cognitive skill, such as level of consciousness, memory, awareness, problem-solving, motor skills, analytical abilities, or other similar concepts.
 Early childhood is when the brain is most malleable to orientate to tasks that are relevant in the person's environment.

+Researchers at McGill University have led an experiment that consisted of people who weren’t diagnosed with a cognitive disorder.
+The study, named INHANCE (Improving Neurological Health in Aging via Neuroplasticity-based Computerized Exercise), had half the participants play BrainHQ exercises while the other half played games that were more centered towards entertainment.
+Acetylcholine, the chemical that triggers cognitive function, was monitored throughout this trial.
+It concluded that people playing the games that increased the production of this chemical had a 2.3% production, while those in the other group had no significant changes.
+This study concludes that cognitive function can be enhanced with brain stimulated exercises, similar to what goes on while working out.

 Exercise, even at light intensity, significantly improves general cognition across all populations, with the largest cognitive gains seen from shorter interventions (1–3 months), light to moderate intensity activity.